-• operation of licensed petroleum pipelines
+• operation of licensed pipelines for petroleum and GHG storage and injection purposes.

-Inclusions (the following related works are considered to be part of this petroleum activity):
+Inclusions (the following related works are considered to be part of this activity):

-- inspection and maintenance of pipelines, such as pigging, span rectification, anode replacement and ROV surveys - operation of manifolds, umbilicals, flowlines and other subsea infrastructure within the pipeline title
+- inspection and maintenance of pipelines, such as pigging, span rectification, anode replacement and ROV surveys - operation of manifolds, umbilicals, flowlines and other subsea infrastructure within the pipeline title.